exercism/java/POLICIES.md

 ### Good first patches

 > Aim to keep 10-20 small and straightforward issues open at eny given time.
 Identify any such issues by applying the "Good first patch" label.
+You can view the current list of these issues [here](https://github.com/exercism/xjava/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+patch%22).

 References: [[1](https://github.com/exercism/xjava/issues/220#issue-196447088)]